 These and other easy-to-follow guidelines can help enhance the safety and enjoyment of your trip.

 Q: What other safety measure are taken on and off the river?

 A: Raft trips are accompanied by qualified, professional guides who are trained in First Aid and river safety techniques.
 Instruction and supervision are provided before and during your trip.
 First aid supplies and safety equipment accompany every trip.

 Q: Are more challenging trips available for more experienced rafters?

 A: Yes.
-While the Lehigh is usually rated Class I, Class II or Class III whitewater, and is well suited to beginners and children as young as 5 years old at certain times of the year, guided rafting trips on the Hudson and Black Rivers in upstate New York offer more challenging rapids up to Class IV and Class V.
+While the Lehigh is usually rated Class I, Class II or Class III whitewater, with some trips well suited to beginners and children as young as 5 years old, guided rafting trips on the Hudson and Black Rivers in upstate New York offer more challenging rapids up to Class IV and Class V.